M.D. Program Curriculum

 Note: Students must take and pass Steps 1 and 2 of the United States Medical Licensing Exam (USMLE) to graduate.
 A passing score on Step 1 is required before advancing to the third year, and passing Step 2 is necessary for graduation.

-Year 4 Structure – Clinical Electives
+Year 4 Structure – Electives

 Students complete a minimum of 32 weeks of electives in addition to a required four-week advanced clinical rotation in rural health.
 Students are encouraged to complete a well-rounded clinical schedule, augmented by non-clinical credits in research or other areas of interest.

-Explore our clinical electives
+Explore our electives

 Electives are taken in Reno, Nevada and at accredited residency programs across the country.